I love lure fishing for perch because its fun, and it goes against traditional methods such as float fishing and ledgering.

 How To Use Jig Heads?

-This is a valuable question, and one that is asked by many beginners who may struggle to understand why and how they are used.
+This is a valuable question, and one that is asked by many beginners to coarse fishing, who struggle to understand why and how they are used.

 If you are new to using soft lures, you may find this helpful!

 A jig head is basically a mini leger (weight) with a hook built into it.